Leelanau Peninsula: Communities

-The Grand Traverse Band of Ottawa & Chippewa are a group of Native Americans who live on the peninsula around Peshawbestown, Michigan.
+The Grand Traverse Band of Ottawa & Chippewa Indians are a federally-recognized tribe located on the peninsula around Peshawbestown.
 Their ancestors were among the Algonquian-speaking tribes that largely occupied this area prior to European colonization.

 History

+The first peoples of Northern Michigan were the Odawa, Ojibwe, and Potawatomi, collectively known as the Council of Three Fires.
+The Leelanau Peninsula, as well as much of Northern Michigan and the Upper Peninsula, was ceded from the first peoples to the United States in the 1836 Treaty of Washington.
 Leelanau County was set off in 1840 and organized in 1863.

 The first railroads on the peninsula were built in 1892.
 Additional railroads would snake up the peninsula with lines from Lake Ann and Traverse City to Provemont, Suttons Bay, and Northport.
 The last railroad on the peninsula, from Traverse City to Northport via Suttons Bay, was removed in 1996.
 It was subsequently replaced with the Leelanau Trail, a 17 mi recreational rail trail.

 The Sleeping Bear Dunes National Lakeshore, the most renowned part of the peninsula, was authorized on October 21, 1970.
 The park's creation was controversial because it involved the transfer of private property to public ownership.
 The federal government's stance at the time was that the Great Lakes were the "third coast" and had to be preserved much like Cape Hatteras or Point Reyes, which are National Seashores.